alvincjin/Niagara/README.md

 ## Real-time Processing

-The real-time layer utilizes Akka Streams to simulate an infinite streaming producer.
+The real-time layer utilizes Akka Streams to simulate an infinite streaming source.
-Akka streams in the Xml files and emits Avro messages to Kafka simultaneously.
+Akka streams parses Xml files and converts to Avro messages to a Kafka topic simultaneously.
+Three different frameworks are used to build consumers.
+1. Spark streaming
+2. Kafka Streams
+3. Akka Streams

-The consumers are implemented by Spark streaming and Kafka Streams.
-Both of them consume Avro messages from Kafka, then executes the real-time data analytics.
+The consumers consume Avro messages from Kafka topic.
+Then executes the real-time data analytics.
 The ingested data are persisted in Cassandra.

 ### Tech Stack